CraftAcademyLabs/ca_course/week3/portfolio_challenge/3_navigation.md

 ## Switch and Route components
 React Router has, among others, the `Switch` and `Route` components.
 The `Route` component renders a page if the current URL location matches the path prop specified in it.
 It also accepts `component`, `render` and `children` props. `Switch` will avoid inclusive route rendering and include a catch-all Route (if we add one at the bottom of the container).

-We need to import both these components into our `index.jsx`.
+We need to import both these components into our `index.js`.

 ```javascript
 import { Switch, Route } from 'react-router-dom'